Introduction to T-Trak in Division 12

 A few members took an interest in T-Trak right from the beginning of the formation of the Alleghany Western Division.
 A committee formed and has started meeting informally.
 If you are interested in being involved, contact the T-Trak Committee Chairman at email@example.com.

 This page will be our introduction to T-Trak: what it is, what its appeal might be, and an ongoing list of resources.
-Now that several members have started building T-Trak modules we will start adding additional pages with a Guidelines to T-Trak page and a Division12 T-Trak Activities page.
+Now that several members have started building T-Trak modules our committee or SIG will start adding additional pages:

 What is T-Trak?